 As of December 2019, a journalistic reportage informed that the Ministry of Interior declared that the CPR of Palazzo San Gervasio in Potenza should be closed and had ordered the progressive transfer of people to other CPRs.
 The reportage cites reports of IOM, UNHCR and the Guarantor for detained persons on the inhumane and degrading conditions of the centre.
 All detainees interviewed reported that the housing modules were missing doors and windows.
 Their statements were confirmed by pictures.
 The detainees also reported that the toilets were unusable and there were no sinks and the heating often did not work so the staff distributed heavier clothes.
 Staff reported there were no chairs but only a small table in the small room where the prisoners’ lawyers have access.
 According to the media report the Public Prosecutor had opened an investigation that would focus in particular on improper giving of sedatives to detainees.

-On June 2019 the Guarantor for detained persons reported concern about the fact that, at Palazzo San Gervasio, there is not even a place to eat so the detainees eat on the bed, and about the fact that people work in structures that are basically containers, and lawyers also meet people in containers.
+In June 2019 the Guarantor for detained persons reported concern about the fact that, at Palazzo San Gervasio, there is not even a place to eat so the detainees eat on the bed, and about the fact that people work in structures that are basically containers, and lawyers also meet people in containers.

 In the CPR of Pian del Lago, Caltanissetta, on 12 January 2020, a Tunisian citizen lost his life.
 Lasciatecientrare declared to have received several reports from the persons inside the centre on the ignoble conditions of the centre, cold rooms, no windows, and requests for inmate health care remained unanswered.
+The Guarantor for the rights of detained persons reports that, in February 2020, an inspection made by the Provincial Health Authority of Caltanissetta determined the inadequacy of the Caltanissetta CPR structure with respect to preventing the risk of spreading infectious diseases.

 In providing for a distribution of CPR on the entire national territory, Decree Law 13/2017, implemented by L 46/2017, specified that this should have followed an accentuation of the role of the Guarantor for the rights of detained persons, and an extension of the power of access for those who do not require authorisation, and an absolute respect for human dignity.